-This document (including its appendices) and the accompanying maps form the BFRMP for the <NAME> BFMC area.
+This document (including its appendices) and the accompanying maps form the BFRMP for the Cumberland BFMC area.
 It covers both public and private land and is to be reviewed and monitored annually.

-This BFRMP is applied in conjunction with the BFMC's Fire Access and Fire Trail (FAFT) Plan and Operations Coordination Plan to provide a comprehensive approach to risk mitigation and operational preparedness.
+This BFRMP is applied in conjunction with the BFMCs Fire Access and Fire Trail (FAFT) Plan and Plan of Operations to provide a comprehensive approach to risk mitigation and operational preparedness.